RHash67/fbii-xl2t/Raspberry_Pi/README.md

 ## FBII XL-2T Web Interface (for Raspberry Pi)

-I am using a Raspberry Pi Zero W for the interface, as it is small, power efficient, and has built-in wifi.
+I am using a Raspberry Pi Zero W for the web interface, as it is small, power efficient, and has built-in wifi.
+This web interface program/files assumes that an arduino is used as the hardware interface to the alarm system, and that a serial connection is used from the arduino to the Raspberry Pi.

 This python file (app.py) is adapted from the example code from the online Flask documentation.